Right of Way Management Program

 Right-of-Way Management Ordinance

 On January 13, 2009, Scottsdale City Council approved a new traffic barricade ordinance as part of its Right-of-Way Management Program (RWMP).
-The new ordinance will streamline the coordination of construction projects and other activities that occur on the city streets.
+The ordinance streamlines the coordination of construction projects and other activities that occur on city streets.

 For a printable version of this information, click here.